chickiexd/advent_of_code_template/README.md

 Replace `<day_number>` with the day of the challenge (e.g., 01, 02, 03, ...), remember to always use 2 digits even for single digit days.

-**Don't forget** to uncomment the input.py, problem_1.md and problem_2.md in .gitignore to abide by the wishes of Eric Wastl and maybe give me a star if u enjoy using this :)

 ### Examples